Research the Creditor's Requirements

 Apply via a Letter

-A credit card company may not have an application form, which will require you to speak with the company directly or write a letter.
-In most cases, you will not only claim a financial hardship, but also propose a settlement offert.
+A credit card company may not have an application form, which will require you to speak with the company directly or write a In most cases, you will not only claim a financial hardship, but also propose a settlement offert.
 With a credit card company, claiming and following through on a financial hardship request is more a process of negotiating than of following specific procedures.
 Increase your chance of success by stating your case using clear and objective language and by acting in a professional manner.